Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The GBMP condition in stylized school choice environments

 \section{The GBMP condition in stylized school choice environments}

 This section discusses, in the context of stylized school choice environments, how our condition compares with existing conditions that guarantee the efficiency of DA.
 The exercise helps crystallize the relationship among existing conditions and build intuition for the way in which our condition enlarges the set of known environments for which DA is efficient.
+In the next section, we complement these results with simulations.

 To do this, we turn to cardinal representations of preferences and priorities.
 Let $u_{is}$ denote a cardinal utility representation for student $i$’s preference for school $s$, with the convention that $s \succ_{i} s'$ if and only if $u_{is}> u_{is'}$.
 Likewise, let $\pi_{is}$ describe student $i$'s priority at school $s$ with the convention that $i P_s j$ if and only if $\pi_{is}>\pi_{js}$.

 Table \ref{tab:compare} shows to what extent different school choice environments are covered by existing conditions and our GMBP condition.

-\cite{ergin2002efficient} was the first to investigate when DA is efficient in a school choice context.
-He identified acyclicity of priorities as a necessary and sufficient condition for DA to be efficient for any profile of preferences.\footnote{Acyclicity requires (in addition to a scarcity condition) that there are no three students $i,j,k$ and two schools, $s$ and $s'$, such that $i P_s j P_s k P_{s'} i$. \cite{ergin2002efficient} shows that this is equivalent to requiring, that for every pair of schools and for every student ranked below the sum of the two schools’ capacities in one school, that student’s position differs at most by one across the two schools' lists of priorities. \cite{ehlers2010efficient} and \cite{erdil2019efficiency} extend this result to the case where priorities are coarse and to quotas, respectively.}
+We start with \cite{ergin2002efficient} who was the first to investigate when DA is efficient in a school choice context.
+He identified acyclicity of priorities as a necessary and sufficient condition for DA to be efficient for any profile of preferences.\footnote{Acyclicity requires (in addition to a scarcity condition) that there are no three students $i,j,k$ and two schools, $s$ and $s'$, such that $i P_s j P_s k P_{s'} i$. \cite{ergin2002efficient} shows that this is equivalent to requiring, that for every pair of schools and for every student ranked below the sum of the two schools’ capacities in one school, that student’s position differs at most by one across the two schools' lists of priorities. \cite{ehlers2010efficient} and \cite{erdil2019efficiency} extend this result to the case where priorities are coarse and to quotas, respectively.} While his condition does not place any restriction on preferences, it is restrictive.
+Of all the stylized environments we consider in Table \ref{tab:compare}, it is only met in school choice environments where all schools use the same priorities, e.g., because seats are allocated on the basis of a test score or on the basis of a single tie-breaking rule.\footnote{Such priorities are common in university admissions, e.g. in China \citep{chen2017chinese}, Germany \citep{grenet2022preference}, Spain \citep{arenas2022gender} and Turkey \citep{arslan2022empirical}, but also in secondary education, e.g. in Mexico \citep{chen2019self}, Romania \citep{pop2013going} and Singapore \citep{teo2001gale} or for exam schools in many countries.}